avast/hdfs-shell/README.md

 #### Configuring launch scripts
 HDFS-Shell is a standard Java application.
 For its launch you need to define 2 things on your classpath:
 - all ```./lib/*.jar``` on classpath
-- path to directory with your Hadoop config files (hdfs-site.xml, core-site.xml etc.), on Linux it's usually located in /etc/hadoop/conf folder
+- path to directory with your Hadoop config files (hdfs-site.xml, core-site.xml etc.), on Linux it's usually located in /etc/hadoop/conf folder - without these files the HDFS Shell will work in local filesystem mode

 Pre-defined launch scripts are located in the zip file.
 You can modify it locally as needed.

-- for CLI UI run hdfs-shell.sh (without parameters) otherwise:
+- for CLI UI run ```hdfs-shell.sh``` (without parameters) otherwise:
 - HDFS Shell can be launched directly with the command to execute - after completion, hdfs-shell will exit
 - launch HDFS with ```hdfs-shell.sh script <file_path>``` to execute commands from file